devklick/lottery/src/Lottery.ResultService/README.md

 <ins>Connection Password</ins>

-> [!NOTE]
-> The long term plan is to have all applications within
-> this stack using their own bespoke account to connect to
-> the database.
-However for now, we'll just have them all
-> using the main postgres account.
-As such,

 Before executing the following, replace `PASSWORD_HERE` with the password for accessing postgres.
-If you run a postgres docker image, as per the [main README](../../README.md), it's the password you used in the `docker run` command.
+This is the password you specified as the `LOTTERY_RESULT_SRV_DB_USER_PASS` environment variable when following the [README in Lottery.DB](../Lottery.DB/README.md).

 ```
 dotnet user-secrets set \